cowcheng/Deep-Learning-Getting-Started/README.md

 | Correlations         | Make simple, linear correlations                      | Makes non-linear, complex correlations                  |
 | Hardware Requirement | Can train on a CPU                                    | Needs a specialized GPU to train                        |

-> Please refer to the [deep learning docs](./docs/DeepLearning.md) to get more information about deep learning.
+> Please refer to the [docs folder](./docs) to get more information about deep learning.